myDevicesIoT/cayenne-docs/docs/FEATURES.md

 ### Setting up scheduled events

-Let’s create our first scheduled event.
-We’ll turn off the light at 10 pm every night.
+**Example event**
+Let’s create an example event to show you how easy it is.
+We’ll create the following event: *At 10 pm turn off the lights and turn off the fan.*

-1. To begin creating an Event, open the feature by selecting **Add New** and then **Event**.<br/>
+1. To begin creating an Event, open the feature by selecting **Add New** and then **Event**.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160601122359/AddNew.jpg" width="260" height="252" alt="Add New Device"></p>

 2. The Create New Event screen appears.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144155/ScheduleEvent-00.jpg" width="345" height="365" alt="Schedule Event"></p>

 From here, you can fill in all the details required for creation of your scheduled event.
 When creating a new scheduled event, the empty screen serves as an overview of the creation process.

-**Example event**
-Let’s create an example event to show you how easy it is.
-We’ll create the following event: At 10 pm turn off the lights and turn off the fan.

-1. Let’s begin by giving our scheduled event a name.
+3. Let’s begin by giving our scheduled event a name.
 Enter **“At 10 pm, Turn off Light and Fan”** into the **Event title** field.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144407/ScheduleEvent-01.jpg" width="345" height="365" alt="Schedule Event"><br/><br/></p>

-2. In the Date and Time fields, enter the date you want to start the scheduled event and the time.
+4. In the Date and Time fields, enter the date you want to start the scheduled event and the time.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144430/ScheduleEvent-02.jpg" width="345" height="365" alt="Schedule Event"><br/><br/></p>

-3. Select the Timezone of when you want the scheduled event to run.
+5. Select the Timezone of when you want the scheduled event to run.
 By Default, the scheduled event runs in the **default browser timezone** of the computer or phone you are on.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144501/ScheduleEvent-03.jpg" width="346" height="400" alt="Schedule Event"><br/><br/></p>

-4. Select how often you want the scheduled event to occur.
+6. Select how often you want the scheduled event to occur.
 By default, the scheduled event only occurs one time.
 For this example we will have the scheduled event happen Every Day.
 Select the **Repeat** frequency and choose the **Every Day** option.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144544/ScheduleEvent-04.jpg" width="346" height="400" alt="Schedule Event"><br/><br/></p>

-5. You can optionally choose to receive notifications whenever this event runs.
+7. You can optionally choose to receive notifications whenever this event runs.
 Events can be delivered by email and/or text message.
 For this example, we will choose to receive notification by email and text message.
 Select the checkbox next to each option and enter the phone number and email address you would like to receive the notification into the appropriate fields.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144636/ScheduleEvent-05.jpg" width="346" height="410" alt="Schedule Event"><br/><br/></p>

-6. To complete your scheduled event, add the action that you want to occur at your scheduled time.
+8. To complete your scheduled event, add the action that you want to occur at your scheduled time.
 For this example, we will add two different actions in our scheduled event.

-   Click the **+ Action** button to create a new event.
+9. Click the **+ Action** button to create a new event.

    Using the **Device** field, select the device that will take the action.
    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144712/ScheduleEvent-06.jpg" width="346" height="619" alt="Schedule Event"><br/><br/></p>